Residual-current devices (RCDs)

 Now suppose you cut through or damage the cable leading to your appliance.

-If you cut through one of the wires, there's effectively a current "leak" from the circuit, so there will be
+If you cut through one of the power-carrying wires, there's effectively a current "leak" from the circuit, so there will be

+unequal currents flowing in the live and neutral wires.
 One of the wires will carry more current than the other, so the magnetic fields they produce will no longer cancel out and there will be a net magnetic field in the core.

 How does that helps us?
 The iron core has a third, smaller coil